-This month the members of The Recipe Redux are working on creating delicious, Budget-Friendly Eats!
+This months recipe challenge was to get working on creating delicious, Budget-Friendly Eats!

 How low can you go?
 Can you make a meal for less than $3 per serving?
-Whatever your budget, show us your healthy entree recipe to help keep food spending in check in 2017.
+Whatever your budget, show us your healthy entree recipe to help keep food spending in check this year.

 The Cost Breakdown